 The first thing to do is tour the old town’s streets and squares before entering the Cathedral.
 To help you out in this regard, in Santiago Tourism’s offices you can rent an audio-guide , or put your name down for one of the guided tours .
-We recommend waiting to enter the Cathedral until 12 noon to attend the pilgrim mass, when following a schedule of liturgical celebrations you can normally see the botafumeiro censer in action.
-Once inside the basilica, you should not miss the opportunity to visit the Cathedral rooftops .
+We recommend waiting to enter the Cathedral until 12 noon to attend the pilgrim mass, when following a schedule of liturgical celebrations you can normally see the botafumeiro censer in action. you should not miss the opportunity to visit the Pórtico de la Gloria or the Cathedral rooftops.

 On the first day you must try typical Galician portions:Galician-style octopus, pie, razor clams, mussels, cockles, or sardines and pilchards, if in season, or “zorza” (marinaded pork), ham foreleg, “carne ao caldeiro” (boiled meat) and, of course, Padrón peppers, also in season, always accompanied by Galician wine with “tarta de Santiago” (almond cake) for dessert.
 Where to eat

 First thing after lunch, we head towards the City of Culture of Galicia, Cidade da Cultura de Galicia (CdC).
 This magnificent and unusual building, by New Yorker architect Peter Eisenman, is a must.
 Besides, the City of Culture of Galicia organizes interesting temporary exhibitions and cultural activities which will only add to the visit.